facebook/docusaurus/website-1.x/blog/2021-03-09-releasing-docusaurus-i18n.md

 Thanks for reading.

 🙏 And please, add your brand new i18n sites to our [showcase page](https://v2.docusaurus.io/showcase).
-We accept any Docusaurus site here, and we are working on a [redesign](https://github.com/facebook/docusaurus/issues/4238) allowing you to filter sites by features.
+We accept any polished Docusaurus site here, and we are working on a [redesign](https://github.com/facebook/docusaurus/issues/4238) allowing you to filter sites by features.